mh2795/ui-element-project/README.md

 ## Acknowledgments

-* Credits to Noah for helping me with the API authorizaton
+* Credits to Noah for helping me with the API authentication